kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 In the original proposed spec, karpenter allows the user to specify up to [50 budgets](https://github.com/kubernetes-sigs/karpenter/blob/main/pkg/apis/v1beta1/nodepool.go#L96)

 If there are multiple active budgets, karpenter takes the most restrictive budget.
 This same principle will be applied to the disruption budgets in this approach.
-The only difference in behavior is that each disruption action will need to be able to check to see if its in an active disruption window.
+The only difference in behavior is that each window will either apply to a single action or all actions.

 ### Pros + Cons
 * 👍 Simple and easy to implement